-If you’re looking for a new AI pair programmer for your next web development project, you may be wondering which tool will work best for you and your team.
+If you’re looking for a new AI pair programmer for your next web development project, you may be wondering which tool will work best for you (Software developer) and your team.
 While having so many options is excellent, weighing the benefits and drawbacks of each type of AI pair programmer can be overwhelming.

-This year, I got a chance to explore two excellent pair programmers.
+Last year, I got a chance to explore two excellent pair programmers.

 1- Github Copilot – Your AI pair programmer